 Further down this page, the "Siren Station Planning Document" refers to these siren codes on its top right hand side.
 The Secomak siren in the gallery has the Home Office code 1/S stamped on its motor rating plate.

-Jason Miles kindly supplied the disassembled views of a "Gents Syren".
-Paul Lawrence provided the next three images of a 3-Phase which is supplemented by The Gents' (WW2 vintage) pamphlet providing planning guidance on matters including sound range, use of sound deflectors, wiring for different types of mains power supply.
+In the gallery above, Paul Lawrence provided the first three images of a restored "Gents Syren".
+Jason Miles kindly supplied the disassembled views the Gents'.
+Adam Bennett the Gents' (WW2 vintage) pamphlet providing planning guidance on matters including sound range, use of sound deflectors, wiring for different types of mains power supply.

 James Sansom has kindly provided five photographs of his restored Castle Castings siren, which can be identified by the CC on the fan blades as well as the main motor label.